v1docq47/monerokon-2023-transcriptions/transcriptions/en/05-noot-eth-xmr-atomic-swaps-en-raw.md

 Today I'll talk about the state of the swap.
 A little bit about the overview and the architecture.
 A little bit of how to use it if there's time, and then the roadmap for the future.

 So just a little bit of background on atomic swaps.
 So basically it's a p2p and trustless way to swap two native assets between different chains.
 So the ones that are implemented in this case are ETH and Monero.
-And then “atomic” means that either the swap is successful, so both parties receive their respective funds that they want to receive or they both get their funds back.
+And then "atomic" means that either the swap is successful, so both parties receive their respective funds that they want to receive or they both get their funds back.
 And this is kind of like cryptographically guaranteed by the protocol.

 So on the progress.
 So this has been deployed on mainnet for around two months now.
 Yay.
 So yeah, that's it.
 So feel free to go try it out and use it.
 I'll have the GitHub link and stuff in later slides.